RoseCroix

 How The A & A Rite Started

-In 1875 the first New Zealand Chapter was formed at Greymouth under the authority of England and Wales.
-The New Zealand Supreme Council was established on February 12, 1994.
-Today there are approximately 50 Chapters under its banner, four of which have accomplished 100 years of service.
+The first New Zealand Chapter was formed at Greymouth, in 1875 under the authority of the A&A Rite for England and Wales.
+The order continued under that jurisdiction until 1994 when the New Zealand Supreme Council was established on February 12, 1994.
+Today there are approximately 44 New Zealand Chapters, four of which have celebrated their centenary.

-The Rose Croix degree, is claimed by some, as the most dignified and beautiful degree experienced in the fabric of Freemasonry.
-It is by no means an exaggeration to describe the discoveries of the Rose Croix degree as the result and perfection of all preceding masonry.
+The Rose Croix degree, it is claimed by some, is the most dignified and beautiful degree experienced in the fabric of Freemasonry.
+It is by no means an exaggeration to describe the discoveries of the Rose Croix degree as the result and perfection of all preceding masonry – which in itself challenges the Rose Croix mason to a fuller understanding of what he is being taught.